 5. Boost personal recognition.

 Build a model of integrity and fairness.
 Be mindful of the individual personalities that glue your team together and appreciate each others’ differences.
 Encourage your team to look beyond self-interest.
-Set clear, achievable goals and acknowledge successes publically—and privately—where appropriate
+Set clear, achievable goals and acknowledge successes publicly—and privately—where appropriate.

 Not only will these steps improve your overall workflow and discourage bottlenecks, but you credit your team’s abilities by continuously encouraging and supporting them.
 As well as being more valuable to the business, this leadership style also develops a more enjoyable process for you and your team to work within.

 Great leadership can have a powerful impact on bottom-line results.
 Be aware though, transformational leadership is by no means the be-all and end-all solution because leaders cannot achieve DevOps outcomes on their own.
 As renowned CEO Jack Welch once said, “Before you are a leader, success is all about growing yourself.
 When you become a leader, success is all about growing others.”